 - Allegiant airfares are listed from a low of $80 round trip to Chattanooga up to $112 round trip to Greenville.
 This is compared to flights to the same cities on Delta starting at $244.
 You can’t just ignore a price difference that large.

 - We’re big fans of non-stop flights.
-There’s no chance of your flight being delayed and missing your connecting flight.
-The flights on Allegiant are all non-stop while all other flights to the area involve a connection.
+There’s no chance of your flight being delayed and missing your connecting flight and less chance of them losing your checked luggage.
+The flights on Allegiant are all non-stop, while all other flights to the area involve a connection.
 The cities in the area are considered minor markets, so the major airlines fly regional jets from the smaller airports to their larger hubs.
 This means flying through Atlanta (Delta), Charlotte (American) or Chicago (United, are you kidding with that routing?)

 - Allegiant flies out of Orlando-Sanford (SFB) airport.
 This is a much smaller airport than Orlando International Airport (MCO) yet still has TSA Pre✓ when flying with Allegiant.
 Parking at Sanford airport would also be closer to the terminal and less expensive than what it would be at Orlando airport.